vanman9599/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+ .map returns a new array without modifying he original array unlike .foreach.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function inside an object/class.
+A function is a first-class object and can be passed around.

 3. What is closure?
+    A closure keeps the variables enclosed within from being accessed from the outside.
+Variables inside the closure however, can access variables outside the current scope.

 4. Describe the four rules of the 'this' keyword.
+    1. Window - binds to the global object
+    2. Implicit - automatic binding
+    3. Explicit - binding by calling .call(), .apply(), and .bind()
+    4. New binding - binding created by using "new" keyword.

 5. Why do we need super() in an extended class?
+    To call the parent class
 ## Project Set up

 Follow these steps to set up and work on your project: